HyDROSLab/NPET-Study/README.md

 - **moveQPEorigin.py** - Used to modify the georeference information of each individual GeoTIFF with QPEs (files in MRMS_20MinQPE.tar.gz) using the displacement vectors generated with "MoveQPEFiels.m".
 This script creates a folder for each angle within the corresponding folder associated with a displacement length in the master folder "QPEperturbations".
 In the study, this code is used with the isolated storm (hydrometeorological domain in the manuscript).

-- **MoveQPEFields_C2020.m** - Similar to "MoveQPEFiels.m" but specifically for implementing the C2020 method used in the study.
+- **MoveQPEFields_C2020.m** - Similar to "MoveQPEFields.m" but specifically for implementing the C2020 method used in the study.

 - **moveQPEorigin_c2020_method.py** - Similar to "moveQPEorigin.py" but specifically for implementing the C2020 method used in the study.
 This requires having available the perturbed QPE scenario for a 100-km displacement length and 321 degrees azimuth displacemente angle.